Skip to content

 The Travel Tart: One of the saddest, but truest quotes I’ve ever heard from someone was ‘there is no first world without the third world’.
 This came from someone involved in global business and I felt a bit sick when I first heard it.
 Out of all of the places you visited, which one was the hardest to deal with on an emotional and practical level?

 Still Bored At Work?
-Then Check Out: Street Food Interview with Andy Bates!
+Then Check Out: Adventures In The Anthropocene Interview with Gaia Vince

 Laurie Clarke: First I should make it clear that i personally didn’t go on the shoot – my production team did.
 I have been to some of those places and experienced Asia so I have an understanding of what life is like there however there’s nothing like being immersed in the images and smells, and the heat and the noise.
 As I was intimately involved in putting the series together i have a good idea of which location impacted most on the talent and the crew – and by impact i mean “shocked” – and that would most definitely be Tondo, the dump site in Manila which has been around for thirty or forty years and is a township built on an ever rising mound of rubbish – they say cockroaches can exist in virtually any environment but Tondo is an example of the endurance and remarkable adaptability of the human species.